-(Mark One) ANNUAL REPORT PURSUANT TO OF THE SECURITIES EXCHANGE For the fiscal year ended December 31 , 2019 OR TRANSITION REPORT PURSUANT OF THE SECURITIES EXCHANGE Commission file number 1-8033 BASIN ROYALT Strant as Specified in the Permian Basin Royalty Texas 75-6280532 (State or Other Jurisdiction of Incorporation or Organization) (1 I.R.S.
-Employer Identification No.) (Ac Royalty Trust Management Simmons Bank 2911 Turtle Creek Boulevard Suite 850 Dallas, Texas 75219 ddress of Principal Executive Offices; Zip Code) (855) 588-7839 nt's Telephone Number, Including Area SECURITIES REG ISTERED PURSUANT TO SECTION 12(B) OF THE ACT: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Un ts of Beneficial Interest PBT New York Stock Exchange SECURITIES REG ISTERED PURSUANT TO SECTION 12(G) None OF THE ACT: Indicate by check mark if the registrant is a well-known n seasoned issuer, as defined in Rule 405 of f the Securities Act.
-Yes 🗌 No 🗸 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sec ction 15(d) of the Act.
-Yes No 🗸 during the prece tion 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing a File required to be submitted pursuant to Rule 405 of eriod that the registrant was required to submit such emerging growt on-accelerated filer, a smaller reporting company or an "smaller reporting company" and "emerging growth Large accelerate d filer Ion-accelerated filer Smaller Repor rting Company 📝 Emerging Growth Company 🗌 ging growth company, indicate by check ma nancial accounting standards provided purs the extended transition period for complying with any $\hfill\Box$ Indicate by check mark whether the registrant is a shel I company (as defined in Rule 12b-2 of the Act).
-Yes No 🗸 common equity ites computed by reference to the price at which the the last business day of the registrant's most recently At March 1 , 2020, there were 46,608,796 Units of Bend eficial Interest of the Trust outstanding.
-DOC JMENTS INCORPORATED BY REFERENCI E
+• (Mark One) ✓ ANNUAL REPORT PURSUANT TO SECTION , , OF THE SECURITIES EXCHANGE ACT OF F 1934 For the fiscal year ended December 31, 2020 OR TRANSITION REPORT PURSUANT TO SE OF THE SECURITIES EXCHANGE ACT OF Comm ission file number 1-8033 PERMIAN BA (Exact Name of Registrant as S Texas 75-6280532 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) Roy alty Trust Management 0011 Simmons Bank 291 Turtle Creek Boulevard Suite 850 Dallas, Texas 75219 Principal Executive Offices; Zip (Code) (855) 588-7839 (Registrant's Tele phone Number, Including A Area Code) SECURITIES REGISTERED PURSUANT TO SECTION 1 2(B) OF THE ACT: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Units of Beneficial Interest PBT New York Stock Exchange SECURITIES REGISTERED PURSUANT TO SECTION 1 None 2(G) OF THE ACT: Indicate by check mark if the registrant is a well-known seaso oned issuer, as defined in R ule 405 of the Securities Act.
+Yes No 🗸 Indicate by check mark if the registrant is not required to file r reports pursuant to Section 1 3 or Section 15(d) of the Act.
+Yes ☐ No ☑ Indicate by check mark whether the registrant (1) has filed a 1934 during the preceding 12 months (or for such shorter period iling requirements for the past 90 days.
+Yes V No Indicate by check mark whether the registrant has submitted of Regulation S-T (§ 232.405 of this chapter) during the preceding iles).
+Yes No planated filer, an appalarated filer a nep geoglerated filer a smaller reporting company Indicate by check mark whether the registrant is a large accornant emerging growth company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.: arge accelerated filer Accelerated filer Non-accelerated erated filer 🗸 Smaller F Reporting Company 🗸 Emerging Growth Company 🗌 If an emerging growth company, indicate by check mark if any new or revised financial accounting standards provided pursu Indicate by check mark whether the registrant has filed a report on ternal control over financial reporting under Section 404(b) of the prepared or issued its audit report.
+Indicate by check mark whether the registrant is a shell comp oany (as defined in Rule 12I o-2 of the Act).
+Yes No 🗸 The aggregate market value of the voting and non-voting common equity was last sold, or the average bid and asked price completed second fiscal quarter was \$283,847,567.64. · At March 1, 2021, there were 46,608,796 Units of Beneficia I Interest of the Trust outstar nding